sveawebpay/php-integration/README.md

 ```
 [<< To top](https://github.com/sveawebpay/php-integration#php-integration-package-api-for-sveawebpay)

-#### Asynchronous payments - Hosted solutions
+### Asynchronous payments - Hosted solutions
-Build order and recieve a *PaymentForm* object.
-Send the *PaymentForm* parameters: *merchantid*, *xmlMessageBase64* and *mac* by POST to
+Build the order object.
+Then select the payment method and specifying the various attributes using the methods applicable to hosted payments (see below).
+Recieve the *PaymentForm* object using getPaymentForm(), specifying *merchantid*, *xmlMessageBase64* and *mac*.

-SveaConfig::SWP_TEST_URL or SveaConfig::SWP_PROD_URL.
+The form is then sent by POST to SveaConfig::SWP_TEST_URL or SveaConfig::SWP_PROD_URL.
 The *PaymentForm* object also contains a complete html form as string
 and the html form element as array.

-The response is returned as XML, but you can use our [response handler](https://github.com/sveawebpay/php-integration#6-response-handler)
+The response is returned as XML, use the Svea [response handler](https://github.com/sveawebpay/php-integration#6-response-handler)
-to format the response.
+to format the response

 ```html
     <form name='paymentForm' id='paymentForm' method='post' action='SveaConfig::SWP_TEST_URL'>